stevavoliajvar/stop_cloudflare/subfiles/change-firefox-dns.md

-## Solutions - Change default DNS provider of firefox
+## Change default DNS provider of Firefox

-Mozilla (Firefox) has partnered up with Cloudflare and will resolve the domain names from the application itself via a DNS server from Cloudflare.
+Mozilla has partnered up with Cloudflare and will resolve the domain names from the application itself via a DNS server from Cloudflare.
 Cloudflare will then be able to read everyone’s DNS requests.

 > You can disable it in “about:config"